-The Worcester County Conservation District is a division of state government, created by state law to provide local leadership in the conservation of our natural resources.
-The district is governed by a board of volunteer Supervisors who are responsible for identifying natural resource concerns in our communities and then coordinating public and private resources to address those concerns.
-We accomplish much of our work through partnerships with state and federal agencies and local conservation organizations.
-We have well-established, long term working relationships with the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) and the Massachusetts Executive Office of Energy and Environmental Affairs.
-We provide an established structure that can quickly supply expertise and manpower to solve environmental issues.
+The Worcester County Conservation District (WCCD) is a division of state government, created by state law, to provide local leadership in the conservation of our natural resources.
+As such, the district is governed by a board of volunteer Supervisors who are responsible for identifying natural resource concerns in our communities.
+The board then coordinates public and private resources to address those concerns.
+To accomplish much of our work, WCCD has partnerships with state and federal agencies and local conservation organizations.
+We have well-established, long-term working relationships with the U.S. Department of Agriculture’s Natural Resources Conservation Service (NRCS) and the Massachusetts Executive Office of Energy and Environmental Affairs.
+WCCD has developed an established structure that can, therefore, quickly supply expertise and manpower to solve environmental issues.

 Our activities include:

-- Providing plants for conservation, wildlife, home gardens and landscaping through our annual seedling sale;
+- Supplying plants for conservation, wildlife, home gardens and landscaping through our annual seedling sale and fall bulb sale.

-- Providing college scholarships for Worcester County students entering college to pursue environmental careers;
+- Offering college scholarships for Worcester County students entering college to pursue environmental careers.

 - Organizing local working groups to provide input and guidance for federal conservation programs.